Coastal Science Assistantship Program (CSAP)

 Benefits to Student Awardees

-In addition to monetary support for up to three years, participation in the CSAP will provide students invaluable professional working experience beyond that gained in traditional academia.
+In addition to monetary support for up to three years, participation in the CSAP will provide students invaluable professional working experiences beyond that gained in traditional academia.
 The required internship with CPRA staff will offer on-the-job training that promotes understanding of CPRA’s daily activities and of broader issues relevant to coastal protection and restoration.
-This training will make the students attractive job candidates, thus increasing their opportunity for employment within CPRA after graduation.
+This training will help make the students attractive job candidates, thus increasing their opportunity for employment within CPRA after graduation.
 If not ultimately employed with CPRA, students will have been exposed to the issues of coastal land loss and will hopefully remain engaged with the protection and restoration effort in some other capacity.

-For additional information, please contact either:
+For additional CSAP information, please contact either: